Newly released documents reveal more than $300,000 in taxpayer-funded sexual harassment settlements involving lawmakers

 Following policy changes made in 2018 in the wake of the #MeToo Movement, members could no longer rely on taxpayer dollars for settlements.
 The House Ethics Committee announced in a recent statement that since the enactment of the new law, “the Committee has not been notified of any awards or settlements relating to allegations of sexual harassment by a member.”

-In several of these cases, it was publicly reported prior to their resignations that the member had used taxpayer funds for settlements.

 CNN has attempted to reach out to either the former member or a representative for all six members named by Mace.
-Three of the former lawmakers named by the congresswoman, including Conyers and Farenthold, are deceased.
+Three of the former lawmakers named by the congresswoman are deceased.

+The documents reviewed by CNN show that three separate settlement payments totaling $115,000 were made on former Democratic Rep. Eric Massa’s behalf due to allegations of sexual harassment and misconduct against him from some of his male employees.

+A close friend for Massa said the former congressman knew nothing of the complaints and claimed the payments were made after he resigned from Congress without his input.
+CNN has reached out to Massa for comment.

 The-CNN-Wire